shalini-ran/ASL-Project/README.md

 # ASL Fingerspelling Interpretation on Android

+Final reports and posters are included (from both the image processing and machine learning perspectives).

 In this project, we develop a real time ASL Fingerspelling translator using image processing and supervised machine learning.
 In the ﬁnished system, an Android smartphone is used to capture an image of a hand gesture, which is then interpreted on an online server.
 The ﬁnal system is able to classify 24 different fingerspelling symbols with reasonable accuracy.

 Joint Final Project for Stanford University classes:
 CS229 - Machine Learning
 EE368 - Digital Image Processing

 Contributors: Shalini Ranmuthu, Ishan Patil, Hans Magnus Ewald